TheOnlyZac/velcro/README.md

 * A **decompiler** which converts macro bytecode into Velcro source code.
 * A **patcher** which converts macro bytecode into pnach cheats for PCSX2.

+Example scripts can be found in the `samples/` directory.

 ## Overview

 A Sly 2 cutscene macro comprises a linear sequence of instructions with no loops or branches.
 Each macro instruction is 80 bytes long, broken down as follows: